Thank you for resurrecting a fond boyhood memory !

 It brought back many good memories from years back.
 When Craig left Akron I sort of

-the years as he ended up in Bradenton Fla. a few miles from where my parents retired to.
+times over the years as he ended up in Bradenton Fla. a few miles from where my parents

-My dad and Walt have been close friends for a long time and they see each other when my
+retired to.
+My Dad and Walt have been close friends for a long time and they see each other

 Thanks for the great site.